 The company recognizes that its business engagement may be partly responsible for an indirect impact on the environment for example business component related to used vehicles trade in which their quality may be inferior to new vehicle, and would create pollution from vehicle exhaust upon resource consumption which may damage the environment.
 The company therefore encourages and advises customer, trade partner for self-inspection of vehicle regularly including vehicle maintenance per timing and distance schedule because abnormality may be detected and corrected promptly rather than having a serious problem subsequently.
 Regular vehicle checkup shall help maintain vehicle in the ready to use status, saving fuel consumption, extending vehicle life, enabling safety driving, and compliance with law including optimum efficiency and useful to vehicle users.
-The company has open vehicle repair and service centers applying high technology from Japan to create confidence for customers for vehicle maintenance and without creating pollution for the environment with regular promotion to entice customer entering services.
+The company alliance has open vehicle repair and service centers applying high technology from Japan to create confidence for customers for vehicle maintenance and without creating pollution for the environment with regular promotion to entice customer entering services.
 Furthermore, the company provides vehicle warranty product for customers as support in the maintenance of customer vehicle to be in the good working condition, and may reduce customer maintenance expense burden.

-The company creates employee conscientious regarding utilization of office equipment, reduce elevator usage and natural resources - tap water, electricity, telephone, air-conditioner, printing paper efficiently, economical, and worth their value, reduction of usage of chemical solution, and certain chemical which create pollution, electrical equipment inspection, cleaning of air-conditioner, and drink water dispenser at least annually.
-Employees are to improve on their dressing, or uniforms appropriate with the global warming situation, easily launderable with no requirement for ironing by using products which are environmentally friendly, and utilization of uniform for at least 2 years.
-Current employee uniform usage has been in the 3rd year entering the 4th year as a result of uniform order in accordance with the number of employees 2 year ago.
-But as the Covid-19 pandemic resulted in reduction of employees, the stock of the original employee uniform has been in surplus and available for additional distribution to employees for the year 2022, and 2023.
-This shall become expense saving and reduction of production hence help reduce indirectly the global warming effect.
+The company creates employee conscientious regarding utilization of office equipment, and natural resources - tap water, electricity, telephone, air-conditioner, printing paper efficiently, economical, and worth their value, reduction of usage of chemical solution, and certain chemical which create pollution, electrical equipment inspection, cleaning of air-conditioner, and drink water quality and dispenser equipment check at least annually.
+Employees are to improve on their dressing, or uniforms appropriate with the global warming situation by using products which are environmentally friendly, easy laundering requiring no ironing and utilization of the environmentally friendly uniform for at least 2 years.
+Current employee uniform usage has been for a period of 1 year resulting in 2025 company saving on uniform order and reduction of production hence help reduce indirectly the global warming effect.